albertopoljak/Licensy/README.md

 ## Requirements for source

-You need Python 3.6 or later and packages from `requirements.txt`
+You need Python 3.6 and packages from `requirements.txt`

 In Ubuntu, Mint and Debian you can install Python 3 like this: